ElinEunjung/peata-v2/README.md

 More minimalist version built with Tkinter(GUI v1) is available here: https://github.com/amalie246/PEATA

 This version (GUI v2) was independently developed using PyQt from the ground up.
-While it was initially based on the same backend logic, the codebase has since been extensively restructured and redesigned to support a more advanced and researcher-friendly interface.
+While it was initially based on the same backend logic, the codebase has since been extensively restructured and redesigned to support a more advanced and resercher-friendly interface.

 ---